mattglibota/Pewlett-Hackard-Analysis/README.md

 I would recommend further analysis to break down retirement exposure by department to determine where hiring managers will have to focus most.

+CSVs are located in the Data/Challenge folder.
+Challenge.sql is located in the Queries folder.

 ### SQL Code and Snippets

 ```SQL